120ml Is How Many Ounces

 Q: What if I need to convert between milliliters and imperial fluid ounces?

 A: The conversion factor for US fluid ounces to imperial fluid ounces is approximately 1.04.
-Therefore, to convert from US fluid ounces to imperial fluid ounces, multiply the US fluid ounce value by 1.04.
+That's why, to convert from US fluid ounces to imperial fluid ounces, multiply the US fluid ounce value by 1.04.
 To convert from imperial fluid ounces to US fluid ounces, divide the imperial fluid ounce value by 1.04.

 Conclusion: Mastering Unit Conversions for Everyday Use